imba-tjd/mingw64ccompiler/Readme.md

 A monkey patch for cygwinccompiler which enables you to use MinGW-w64 as the compiler on Windows.

-WARNING: This project is not widely tested and is only for hobby/testing.
+WARNING: This project is not widely tested and is only for hobby.
 Always prefer MSVC.

 ## Usage